What Age Group Among Florida Drivers Causes the Most Accidents?

 Florida is considered a no fault car insurance state.
 This means that if you are injured in an accident, you will settle with your own insurance provider for compensation.
 While there are some exceptions to this rule, this is generally always the case.
 One example of an exception being made is if you suffered a severe injury due to someone else’s negligence.
 In this case, you may be able to recover compensation from the at-fault driver’s insurance company.

 If you are one of the many Florida drivers on the road and are involved in an accident that was not your fault, you need to contact a Florida car accident attorney today.
 They can review your case and help protect your rights.
-Learn more by calling the attorneys at the Leifer Law Firm at 561-660-9421.
+Learn more by calling the attorneys at Leifer & Ramirez at 561-660-9421.